Medically Reviewed by Esteem Dental And Orthodontic Team on July 17, 2024

 When it comes to restoring your smile, two common options are dentures and dental implants.
 Both have their unique benefits and can significantly enhance your quality of life.
+This guide will help you understand the differences between dental implants and dentures, so you can make an informed decision.
 But how do you decide which is right for you?

 Each option has a few key distinctions, advantages, and considerations, helping you choose the best solution for your needs and lifestyle.
+Many patients are faced with choosing between these tooth replacement options, and finding the right tooth replacement depends on individual needs and preferences.
+The suitability of implants depends on factors such as oral health and bone structure.
 Luckily, our team at Esteem Dental can help you determine which dental procedures and treatments will likely be best for you.
 Whether you need dentures, dental implants, or another treatment entirely, we’re prepared to help.
 Feel free to contact our dedicated team to schedule a consultation and learn more about the process.

 What Are Dentures?

 Dentures allow patients to speak, eat, and otherwise function more efficiently.
 These are also made to fit over a person’s gums, allowing for a more seamless appearance.
-Dentures are also long-lasting, as patients can keep some durable dentures for seven to ten years before replacing them.
+Many denture wearers experience issues like discomfort or shifting, and denture wearers often need to adjust to the fit of their dentures.
+Dentures are a non-surgical option for tooth replacement and are long-lasting, as patients can keep some durable dentures for seven to ten years before replacing them.

 What Are Dental Implants?